Earthquake Insurance: Is It Worth It, What It Costs & How It Works

 What Does Earthquake Insurance Cover?

 Earthquake insurance fills a major gap that your standard homeowners policy leaves wide open.
 Most homeowners don't realize that earthquakes are explicitly excluded from standard home insurance until it's too late.
-A separate earthquake policy — or an endorsement added to your existing policy — typically covers three core areas:
+To understand the full list of what your basic policy ignores, see our guide on common home insurance exclusions.
+A separate earthquake policy, or an endorsement added to your existing policy, typically covers three core areas:

 Dwelling Coverage

 This is the backbone of any earthquake policy.
 It pays to repair or rebuild the physical structure of your home after damage from ground shaking, surface ruptures, soil liquefaction, landslides, or slope failure.
 This includes your foundation, walls, roof, built-in appliances, attached garages, and decks.
-Coverage limits should reflect your home's replacement cost, not its market value — those two numbers can be very different.
-Some policies also include optional riders for building code upgrades or emergency repairs needed immediately after a quake.
+Coverage limits should reflect your home's replacement cost, not its market value (those two numbers can be very different).
+Some policies also include optional riders for building code upgrades (now up to $30,000 under the CEA) or emergency repairs needed immediately after a quake.
+Earthquake-related foundation damage is one of the most expensive losses a homeowner can face, often exceeding $25,000 even without total collapse.

 Personal Property Coverage

-This covers your household belongings — furniture, electronics, clothing, and appliances — that are damaged in a quake event.
-Personal property coverage is often set as a percentage of your dwelling limit (typically 50–75%), though high-value or fragile items like artwork, ceramics, or dishes may need additional riders.
-Separate deductibles frequently apply to this portion of your policy.
+This covers your household belongings (furniture, electronics, clothing, and appliances) that are damaged in a quake event.
+Under a CEA homeowners policy, personal property coverage starts at $5,000 and can be increased up to $25,000.
+High-value or fragile items like artwork, ceramics, or dishes may need additional riders, and separate deductibles frequently apply to this portion of your policy.

 Additional Living Expenses (ALE)

 Also called "loss of use" coverage, ALE pays for the increased costs of daily living while your home is being repaired or is uninhabitable.
 This can include hotel stays, meals, laundry, storage, furniture rental, and temporary housing.
-Depending on the insurer, ALE benefits can range anywhere from $1,500 to over $100,000 and typically last for a reasonable repair period.
-For policies similar to flood insurance, which also requires separate coverage, this kind of protection can make the difference between financial survival and disaster.
+Depending on the insurer, ALE benefits can range from $1,500 to over $100,000 (CEA's standard ALE limit is now $200,000 on its Homeowners Choice policy).
+For policies similar to flood insurance, which also requires separate coverage, this kind of protection can mean the difference between financial survival and disaster.

 What Earthquake Insurance Covers